paulhibbitts/test-docsify-this/docs/README.md

 #### Privacy Policy Summary

-* This website is hosted by [GitHub Pages, which is GDPR compliant](https://github.blog/2018-04-19-updates-to-our-privacy-statement-and-terms-of-service/)
+* This Website is hosted by [GitHub Pages, which is GDPR compliant](https://github.blog/2018-04-19-updates-to-our-privacy-statement-and-terms-of-service/)
-* Only this web page (containing the Web Page Builder) uses [Google Analytics in a GDPR manner](https://support.google.com/analytics/answer/9019185?hl=en#IP&zippy=%2Cin-this-article)
+* Only this Web page (containing the Web Page Builder) uses [Google Analytics in a GDPR manner](https://support.google.com/analytics/answer/9019185?hl=en#IP&zippy=%2Cin-this-article)
 * Web pages generated by remote Markdown files are not tracked in any manner by Google Analytics
-* The web service [H5P](https://h5p.org/privacy) is automatically loaded when displaying remote Markdown files
+* The Web service [H5P](https://h5p.org/privacy) is automatically loaded when displaying remote Markdown files
 * The open source JavaScript tools [Mermaid](https://mermaid.js.org/) and [MathJax](https://www.mathjax.org/) are automatically loaded via [jsDelivr](https://www.jsdelivr.com/terms) when displaying remote Markdown files
-* The web service [Hypothes.is](https://web.hypothes.is/privacy/) is only loaded if chosen when displaying remote Markdown files
+* The Web service [Hypothes.is](https://Web.hypothes.is/privacy/) is only loaded if chosen when displaying remote Markdown files
-* The web service [Embed.ly](https://embed.ly/legal/privacy) is only loaded if [Embedly Card](https://embed.ly/cards) elements are present in remote Markdown files
+* The Web service [Embed.ly](https://embed.ly/legal/privacy) is only loaded if [Embedly Card](https://embed.ly/cards) elements are present in remote Markdown files

 ---